pursaa/programming/README.md

 ## Technologies Used

-_This website was created using HTML, CSS and Bootstrap_
+_This website was created using html, css, bootstrap, JS and jQuery-3.2.1_

 ### License